npnkbabu/mymlproject/README.md

 Now once db is regstore it will be automatically mapped to our local volume which is configured in postgres image.

 setting spark
-create spark container and process preprocessing jobs through spark
+install spark 3.0.1 (python 3.8)... spark 2.4.7 supports only upto python 3.7
+offline preprocessing and online preprocessing offline preprocessing : extract data from db and push it to spark

 setting kafka container
 set kafka from docker-compose and mention topic "KAFKA_CREATE_TOPICS". in order to test it use below procedure